JuliaOpenCV/OpenCV.jl/README.md

 <div align="center"><img src="examples/data/video_thresholding.gif"></div>

-Note that OpenCV.jl was started as an experimental project and not full-featured for now.
+Note that OpenCV.jl was started as an experimental project and not full-featured.

 ## Features